grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "What sub?
 Was it the sub with the ram?"
 Hemi asked.

-[//]: # (And I managed to fucking avoid getting close enough to any of those meat shields filling the docking bay to ask them what fucking Authority they represented --- and visa fuckin' versa. -- delete this)

 "Well, I couldn't very well see whether it had a ram from inside the docking bay, could I?
 But if you made me guess, I'd say sure: it was that same fuckin' sub that kept showing up in your 'scope. ...Word from some of the dock workers was they specifically asked about y'all."

 "They asked about the _Prospect_ by fucking name?"
 Percy was horrified that any Authority would know the name of her boat at all, never mind going around asking about it.